What You'll Learn

 College is also something of a pressure cooker for depression because the more you’re surrounded by people who are depressed, the more likely you are to become depressed yourself.

-Detecting depression in kids who are away from home can be difficult.
-Some symptoms, like uncharacteristic sadness and crying, are straightforward, but others, like trouble concentrating and irritability, are less so.
-People with depression also tend to isolate themselves and take less pleasure in things they used to enjoy, so if you hear that your child is spending too much time alone in his dorm room or quitting the things that used to make him happy, he might be depressed.
+Detecting depression in kids college students who are away from home can be difficult.
+Some depression symptoms, like uncharacteristic sadness and crying, are straightforward, but others, like trouble concentrating and irritability, are less so.
+People with depression also tend to isolate themselves and take less pleasure in things they used to enjoy, so if you hear that your child is spending too much time alone in their dorm room or quitting the things that used to make them happy, they might be depressed.

 Worrisome alcohol and substance use can also be a sign.
 For many kids, things come to a head towards the end of the semester, when academic demands become more pressing and seem insurmountable.

 College is a time to become more adult and independent, and parents should respect this and give kids the space they need to grow.
-But if you notice any changes in his mood or behavior that worry you, don’t ignore them.
-His fellow students and new professors don’t know him as well as you do, so they might not recognize when there is a problem.
+But if you notice any changes in their mood or behavior that worry you, don’t ignore them.
+Their fellow students and new professors don’t know them as well as you do, so they might not recognize when there is a problem.

 Treating depression when kids are away at college can be complicated.
 Colleges have health centers on campus with professionals who can help, but convincing kids to go there can be “a feat in itself,” notes Dr. Boorady.
 That’s why he advises that kids who have already struggled with depression should contact the mental health professionals on campus before going to college.
 Having already made that initial contact and already knowing who and what to expect makes asking for help much easier.

-If your child hasn’t used the health center yet but seems to need support, let her know that they can help.
+If your child hasn’t used the health center yet but seems to need support, let them know that they can help.
 Kids are often reluctant to take the first step, so be supportive and encouraging.
-Parents may also be able to schedule an appointment, but because of confidentiality laws you shouldn’t expect the school to give you information about your child’s health unless she has given them her authorization to do so.
+Parents may also be able to schedule an appointment, but because of confidentiality laws you shouldn’t expect the school to give you information about your child’s health unless them have given their authorization to do so.

 Not a good time to stop medication

 Finally, it isn’t uncommon for kids who have already been diagnosed with depression to want to stop taking medication before going to college so they can get a “fresh start.”
 This can be very dangerous if unsupervised.
-With depression there is a risk of relapse, so if your child wants to stop taking her medication, the dosage should be lowered very gradually and she should be closely monitored by her doctor throughout the process —going cold turkey is never a good idea.
+With depression there is a risk of relapse, so if your child wants to stop taking their medication, the dosage should be lowered very gradually and they should be closely monitored by their doctor throughout the process — going cold turkey is never a good idea.

 Stopping treatment right before college is also risky for another reason: “The first year is so stressful, so I want kids to have a successful first year,” says Dr. Boorady.
 “Then when they come back we can discuss if it’s a good idea to go off medication.”